 To paint parking lots, you definitely have to have stencils.
 At the very least, you’ll need to mark the handicap stalls.

-You may also need numbers for assigning stalls or letter stencils.
-And don’t forget about the word stencils - like Fire Lane and No Parking, and the roadway stencils.
+You may also need numbers to assign stalls or letter stencils.
+And don’t forget about the word stencils - like Fire Lane and No Parking, and roadway stencils when painting parking lots.

 Grit